Dan-iell/Car-race-simulation/README.md

 📌 Description

-This project is a Flask-based web application that simulates a car race using Object-Oriented Programming (OOP) principles in Python.
+This project is a Flask-based web application that simulates a car race using Object-Oriented Programming (OOP) principles in Php.
 Different types of cars (sports cars, trucks, and sedans) compete in a race, and the results are displayed dynamically in a web browser.

 📂 Features